 It is human nature, we react differently to different situations; we respond in our own ways to those who appear different from us.
-The racism is a product of our culture; a part of our ignorance about other cultures, about other people.
+The racism is a product of our culture; a part of our ignorance about other cultures, about other people from different race.

 The way we are raised, the way we are educated and the way our surroundings are – all little things add up to affect our thinking, consciously or subconsciously.